How can Wall Street be so healthy when Main Street isn't?

 NEW YORK (AP) — The stock market is not the economy.

 Rarely has that adage been as clear as it is now.
-An amazing, monthslong rally means the S&P 500 is roughly back to where it was before the coronavirus slammed the U.S, even though millions of workers are still getting unemployment benefits and businesses continue to shutter across the country.
+An amazing, monthslong rally has put the S&P 500 back to where it was before the coronavirus slammed the U.S, even though millions of workers are still getting unemployment benefits and businesses continue to shutter across the country.

-The S&P 500, which is the benchmark index for stock funds at the heart of many 401(k) accounts, ended Wednesday at 3,380.35 after briefly topping its closing record of 3,386.15 set on Feb.
-19. It's erased nearly all of the 34% plunge from February into March in less time than it takes a baby to learn how to crawl.
+The S&P 500, which is the benchmark index for stock funds at the heart of many 401(k) accounts, ended Tuesday at 3,389.78, eclipsing the previous high set on Feb.
+19 and erasing all of the 34% plunge from February into March in less time than it takes a baby to learn how to crawl.

 The U.S. and global economies have shown some improvements since the spring, when business lockdowns were widespread, but they are nowhere close to fully healed.
 The number of virus cases continues to rise across much of the United States, and federal and local politicians for the most part lack a strategy to contain it.
 Many industries, such as airlines, hotels and dining, could take years to recover from the damage.